 Convert Machine Learning Code Between Frameworks

-The easiest way to set up Ivy is to install it using pip:
+The easiest way to install Ivy is using pip:

 pip install ivy